IbrahimShamma99/json-ts-parser/README.md

 ## TODO List

 - [x] Basic SQL Parser
+- [x] Accept Where in Select Statement
+- [x] Accept Group By in Select Statement
+- [x] Accept Order By in Select Statement
 - [ ] Ask for AST from Select Statement Parser
 - [ ] SQL Syntax Analyzer